raphaellmsousa/roboticND/project5/README.md

 $ git clone https://github.com/turtlebot/turtlebot_simulator
 ```

-Obs.: the above packages provided in this repository has some minor changes for this project, but should work with the original packages.
+Obs.: the above packages provided in this repository has some minor changes for this project, but should work with the original ones.

 ##### 4. Start the shell scripts: